thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 [Coda Hale - How To Safely Store A Password](https://codahale.com/how-to-safely-store-a-password/)

+When generating a digest, it's recommended to add another layer of protection with something called a salt.
+A **salt** is a random string that is concatenated to the end of a message before it's hashed.
+Using a different salt every time a digest is generated will provide an extra layer of security when hashing a password.
+This prevents attackers from potentially using a table of precomputed hashes of common passwords to breach your web application.

 When hashing an input string, bcrypt will go through `2^rounds` iterations when generating a digest.
 On a 2GHz core machine, you can roughly expect the following performance when using the `bcrypt` NPM module.

 | rounds | performance    |